Suggestions & Messages:

 Click HERE for lecture outline/notes.

-Slides From the 1/9/23 “Pruning Basics” Lecture by Jeff Kunkle are available HERE!
+January 2023: Slides from the “Pruning Basics” Lecture by Jeff Kunkle are available here!

 Service Providers/Nurseries/Garden Centers & Retailers

-(In no particular order, with no particular endorsement –
+(In alphabetical order, but with no particular endorsement –

 additional suggestions welcome!!
 Just email them to deewalsh@embarqmail.com)